Staining, Sealing & Maintaining Your Deck

 - Safeguarding Decks From Ultraviolet Rays: A protective coating of the formerly mentioned sealant can also shield your deck from UV rays, which cause decks to grey and fade with time.

 - Eliminate Mold and Mildew: Water can assist the growth of molds, fungi, and mildew.
 The sealant contains several ingredients that are seemingly benign to humans and pets, but they inhibit the growth of microbes.

 - Enhance The Appearance by Adding Color: Once a coating of paint is applied, the deck’s porous parts absorb more paint, which gives the deck a sort of contrasting appearance, highlighting its vintage aesthetic.
 Some even like to change the natural appearance of their decks by applying a coat of stain.
-However, most apply stains to enhance its “natural” appearance; for example, red stain over mahogany wood will intensify the natural color.
+However, most apply stains to enhance their “natural” appearance; for example, a red stain over mahogany wood will intensify the natural color.

 Routine Deck Maintenance Checklist